bethanmoncur/CMP9767M/README.md

     roslaunch uol_cmp9767m_tutorial grape.launch
     ```

-* In a new terminal, and navigate to the catkin workspace.
+* In a new terminal, navigate to the catkin workspace.
 Source the workspace and load the map file:
     ```
     source devel/setup.bash
     ```